ohroy/hexo-abbrlink/README.md

 ```

 ## Limitation

-Maximum number of posts is 65535 for crc16.
-(For a personal blog site, this number is decent)
+[fixed] Maximum number of posts is 65535 for crc16. (now, if a abbrlink already exist, it will change another one and try again and again...)
 ## More info

 see [this](https://post.zz173.com/detail/hexo-abbrlink.html)(Chinese)